-5. DECLARATIONS OF INTERESTS AND REGISTER OF INTERESTS
+5. DECLARATIONS OF INTERESTS, REGISTER OF INTERESTS AND COMPLIANCE WITH FIT AND PROPER PERSONS REGULATIONS

-Schedule 7 of the 2006 Act and Section 13.20 of the Constitution requires all Board directors (including Non-Executive Directors) and any other officers nominated by the Trust to declare interests which are relevant and material to the Board of Directors of which they are a member (including the WYAAT Committee in Common).
+Schedule 7 of the 2006 Act, Section 13.20 of the Constitution and the Trust Policy on Conflicts of Interests and Standards of Business Conduct requires all Board Directors (including Non-Executive Directors) and any other officers nominated by the Trust to declare interests which are relevant and material to the Board of Directors of which they are a member (including the WYAAT Committee in Common).
 A register of these interests must be kept by the Trust.